 Anything worthwhile is difficult before it is easy, as the old saying goes.
 You are trying to make a new default pattern and that takes skills and resources – not least of all persistence and the ability to tolerate discomfort for a while.
 It may be that what you need is support.
 Either a friend who will keep you on track (rather than convince you that you deserve that cigarette/beer/prosecco/cake).
 Or, better still, a professional coach/therapist who understands the psychology of change and will provide you with continued motivation, help develop new skills, provide guidance and support throughout your transition.
 Remember, you don’t have to do it alone.
 Solution: Determine the skills you need to keep you on track (ie being able to say ‘no’, persistence, learning from experience, dealing with setbacks etc and consciously create them.
 Or get support to keep you on track and make it easier on yourself.

-If you think about your resolution in terms of what you should do, for many people this will create an unconscious built-in resistance.
+Thinking about your resolution in terms of what you should do,will create an unconscious built-in resistance for most.
 If you think when your mother used to tell you that you should wrap up warm, or you should eat your sprouts, did it make you want to?
 Or did it make you want to do the opposite?
 It is much better to say that you choose something rather than you should do it.
 Then your unconscious mind is onside.
 Solution: Any resolution needs to be based on what you want for yourself rather than to fulfil what someone else thinks you ought to do.

 If you are still finding it difficult to stick to your resolutions, think about getting one of my self-hypnosis CDs to help support you.
 Also my 21 Ways and 21 Days book is good – it has a journal in it to keep you on track.
 Anyone who buys one of my self-help products during January will also receive, free:

 Simply click on the Products tab and browse through.
-If you aren’t sure which would serve you best, do feel free to either send me an email or give me a quick call so I can advise you.
+If you aren’t sure which would serve you best, do feel free to get in touch.
 The details are on the Get in Touch page.
 I want you to make 2017 your best year yet!

-If you prefer working 1:1, please give me a no obligation call on 0345 130 0854 so we can discuss how this might work for you.
+If you prefer working 1:1, please give me a no obligation call on 0345 130 0854 or get in touch here so we can discuss how this might work for you.

 In the meantime, wishing you healthy, happiness and abundance for 2017.